keepgoing1995/covid-policy-tracker/documentation/interpretation_guide.md

 - We code a 5 (Universal Coverage) when the vaccine is available to everyone 16+ or 18+ (the lowest age permitted by the vaccine brand currently), and there is evidence that this is taking place on the ground.

  ### H8 Protection of elderly people

+#### Differentiated policy guidance

+- We record a closure for non-vaccinated if visitors are required to be vaccinated or present a Covid-19 pass.
+- If staff are required to be vaccinated we code this as an occupational vaccine mandate in V4

+#### General interpretation guidance

  - This indicator focuses mainly on institutions where elderly people live, but also has scope to record restrictions that form the equivalent level of protection in settings where elderly people are cared for in the home or community, especially in countries, regions, and territories where institutions are not used.
  - Elderly people are defined here relative to the country, region, or territory being coded, for example the local retirement age, and no absolute chronologic age is defined.
  - Long Term Care Facilities (LTCF) here are used only to refer to institutions for elderly people.
 Policies for other vulnerable groups are not recorded here- this indicator does not cover vulnerable populations other than specifically elderly people, and does not cover prison populations .